 “The tree does not eat of its own fruit.”

 What a powerful quote–so vibrantly ripe with meaning!
-They resonate with the core of our Being.
+The words resonate with the core of our Being.
 They barge right past the little guy or gal who’s been pretending to be “me” and shout: “Why do I live?
 What’s my purpose?
 How may I help, contribute, or serve?
 When we find the answer, we have discovered the gold that’s to be shared with everyone!
 Does this describe a life of self-sacrifice?
 Yes, most definitely!
 But here’s a related point that’s referred to in the first paragraph: The self that’s surrendered isn’t real.
 We only sacrifice the thief that’s been robbing our life of true joy.

 A secondary, yet important, point is worth making: When we knowingly discover our True Self, our lingering energies of the little house may tempt us to remark about the purpose that others express.
 It could be tempting to judge.
 Resist; better yet–don’t.
 Would such behaviour express our highest ideal?
 No. Everyone one of us is at a different stage in our journey; due to this, all of us–at heart–are doing the best that we can, given our vantage point.
 A note of profound meaning is worth remembering: If love is our benchmark, we can’t go wrong.